- 6 minutes to read

 Administrators;IntegrationTeam;SupportStaff

-All specified roles will be automatically added when creating a new Log View.
-The administrator can then configure individual permissions for each role according to the Permission Set for Log Views.
+All specified roles will be automatically added when creating a new Log View or Monitor View.
+The administrator can then configure individual permissions for each role according to the Permission Set for Log Views or Permission Set for Monitor Views.

 Best Practices

-Add Common Business Roles - Include roles that need access to most or all Log Views (e.g., Support, Operations)
+• Add Common Business Roles - Include roles that need access to most or all views (e.g., Support, Operations)

-Document Your Standard - Maintain documentation of which roles should have access to different types of Log Views
+• Document Your Standard - Maintain documentation of which roles should have access to different types of views

 Example Configurations